Summer 2018 - fall 2019: Construction in coordination with other major projects in the area.

 About the Civic Precinct

 Edmonton’s Civic Precinct is the area encompassing Sir Winston Churchill Square, Centennial Plaza (south of the Stanley A. Milner Library) and City Hall Plaza.
 The Civic Precinct includes the area adjacent to 99 Street and 100 Street from 104 Avenue to 101A Avenue.
-This central public space is used year-round and serves as a venue for festivals and events, organized programs, casual activities, street vendors, and public art.
-The space is designed to be a welcoming, vibrant, active, inclusive place for visitors of all abilities, ages, incomes, and ethnicities.
+This central public space is used year-round and serves as a venue for festivals and events, organized programs, casual activities, street vendors and public art.
+The space is designed to be a welcoming, vibrant, active, inclusive place for visitors of all abilities, ages, incomes and cultures.

 City Hall opened in 1992 and included the City Hall Plaza and fountain.
-Twenty-four years on, the surface tile surrounding City Hall requires rehabilitation and renewal.
+25 years later, the surface tile surrounding City Hall and the Fountain requires rehabilitation.

 Sir Winston Churchill Square was selected as Edmonton’s Centennial Legacy Project, with a redesign of the park completed in 2004.

-What happened to the Master Plan from 2013?
+What Happened to the Civic Precinct Master Plan from 2013?

 - A Civic Precinct Master Plan was presented to Community Services Committee in April 2013.
 The Master Plan was not supported at Committee.

-- The City is committed to continued development of the Civic Precinct by focusing on three priorities: programming, operations and governance structure, and renewal projects
+- The City is committed to continued development of the Civic Precinct by focusing on three priorities: programming, operations and governance structure, and rehabilitation projects

 - Governance structure and operation plans: Coordination of operational plans among City Departments and development of new advisory committee.